Load balancing a Node.js application with Nginx

 }

-The learn how to configure a reverse proxy and set up an SSL certificate with Letsencrypt, I wrote a complete guide.
+I wrote a complete guide to help you configure a reverse proxy and set up an SSL certificate with Letsencrypt.

 Test in the browser